by Alex Bunardzic

 Some would object that history of human race is pretty much a history of warfare.
 However, since all warfare is fought and won by utilizing technology, I’ll hold fast to my opening statement.

 It all starts innocuously and innocently: we find a way to avail ourselves of some exciting, mesmerizing technological innovation.
 We feel it solves so many of our problems.
-But then, slowly and imperceptibly, we come to the rude awakening and a startling realization that we’ve turned into a slave of that cherished technological product.
+But then, slowly and imperceptibly, we come to the rude awakening and a startling realization that we’ve turned into a servant of that cherished technological product.

 Be it an automobile, or a TV set, or a computer, or a smart phone etc., we always tend to fall into the trap of wasting many of our waking hours serving those products, slaving and mindlessly obeying their demands.